lehins/tutorials/Haskell/containers/containers.md

 `Map.toAscList` should be used instead or `Map.toDescList` to get it in a reversed order.
 Conversion is nice an simple, but how about using folding in a way that is native to `Map`?
 We should probably improve formatting as well.
-Unfortunately, in order to get similar output we need to handle a special case of omitting addition of a new line character to the first entry in the table, so we have to treat it separatly and handle a case when `Map` is empty.
+Unfortunately, in order to get a similar output we need to handle a special case of omitting addition of a new line character to the first entry in the table, so we have to treat it separatly and handle a case when `Map` is empty.

 ```haskell
 showEmployee :: (SSN, Person) -> String